 - I scroll through the list and look for a popular video card in my price range with specs that appear to exceed those of the card recommended by the game developer (You can tell if a card is popular by the number of positive customer reviews).
 For example, if the game developer recommends a 2GB card then I would search for a 4GB card.
 If I can’t afford a 4GB card then I would search for a 2GB card that is faster than the one recommended by the game developer.
 Comparing the prices of 2GB cards would be a good first step since one would expect a fast 2GB card to be more expensive than a slow one.

 - When I find what looks like a good video card, I open a second browser tab and use Google to find a professional review of the card.
 This way I find out more about the card – things that wouldn’t be mentioned in customer reviews.
 To do this, I click in the Google search bar and enter the name of the card followed by the word “review” or “roundup”.
-A “roundup” is where many components in a category are tested and compared.
+A “roundup” is where many components in a single category from different manufacturers are tested and compared.

 - This next step is mainly for video cards and processors.
 I could use it for other parts too but I don’t because for most parts I don’t think it’s helpful.
 If the professional review is positive and the video card gives me what I want, I use Google to search for a site where the card was tested against the one recommended by the game developer.
 To do this, I click in the Google search bar and enter the names of the two cards separated by “VS”.
 For example: